Stewarton: Transport

 Stewarton railway station was opened in 1871 by the Glasgow, Barrhead and Kilmarnock Joint Railway.
 The station closed in 1966, reopening in 1967.
 In 2009-2010 the line was partly re-doubled and the train frequency increased to two trains an hour in each direction.
 The station was rebuilt and a second platform brought into use.

 Thomas Oliver was titled "roadmaker in Stewarton", being employed by the Kilmarnock to Irvine road committee.
 He worked with the specifications of a road 24 ft wide, 14 in thick in the middle to 10 in in the sides, the understratum to be made of stones not exceeding 6 lb tron weight and 6 in thick, etc. Very precise requirements which would cost seven shilling per fall from Annick Bridge to Gareer Burn, but ten shillings per fall from Gareer Burn to Corsehouse bridge (Crosshouse) because of the lack of suitable materials locally.

+Buses run regularly to Kilmarnock from the Robertland Bus Terminus.